-The Animal Welfare Institute’s (AWI) was founded in 1951 by Christine Stevens (1918 – 2002), the wife of Roger L Stevens, who once held a major stake in the Empire State Building in New York.
+The Animal Welfare Institute’s (AWI) was founded in 1951 by Christine Stevens (1918 – 2002), the wife of Roger L Stevens who once held a major stake in the Empire State Building in New York.
 As the first president of AWI, she was known to her supporters as the mother of the Animal Welfare Act (1966) and the Endangered Species Act (1973).

 The Animal Welfare Insitute’s mission is to reduce the suffering caused to animals by ensuring that they are treated humanly.
-That especially applies to scientific research laboratories where AWI campaigns for rats and mice to have the same legal protection as what it calls non-human primates.
+That especially applies to scientific research laboratories where AWI campaigns for rats and mice to have the same legal protection as, what it calls, non-human primates.

-The Animal Welfare Institute believes all whaling to be inherently cruel.
-Therefore to end this ‘cruelty’ it launched the Save-the-Whales Campaign in 1971.
+The Animal Welfare Institute believes that all whaling is inherently cruel.
+Therefore to end this ‘cruelty’, it launched the Save-the-Whales Campaign in 1971.
 AWI’s About Brochure claims that thanks in part to this campaign, the International Whaling Commission (IWC) instituted a moratorium on commercial whaling in 1986.
 At IWC, AWI works with other NGOs to deny the islanders of Bequia, part of St Vincent and the Grenadines, aboriginal or indigenous status, which gives them the right to continue whaling for nutritional and cultural subsistence.
 It’s a fight that AWI has lost several times.
 This defeat marks a rare victory for the pro-whaling lobby.

 Boasting of its leadership role among NGOs, AWI’s 2019 annual report says that prior to the 70th CITES Standing Committee in Sochi, Russia (2018), it led a coalition of animal protection and conservation groups that provided legal analysis to the committee concerning the [whaling] issue.